PSMusicalRoc/Motorsports-SIDS/README.md

 At RPI, the campus uses the following scanners
 - RFIDeas RDR-6081AKU
 - HID Global Proximity MAXIPROX
-Given that the RPI cards operate on an HID protocol, a scanner compatible with scanning HID cards is required
+Given that the RPI cards operate on an HID protocol, a scanner compatible with scanning HID cards is required.
+For this application, we use an Omnikey 5025CL, and all code is based around allowing specifically it to work.

 ### Cloning the Code